 Green Energy: Our engineers assess both the engineering and regulatory feasibility of green energy development on impacted sites.
 We provide permitting services, preliminary design, and site improvement recommendations to support wind and solar energy development.

 Construction Services: Geosyntec's in-house construction services group provides constructability reviews, bid support, construction quality assurance, and construction management services.
 The construction services group checks that the design is constructible before implementation and the design is built correctly, on-time, and on-budget during construction.

-Geosyntec's practitioners are advancing the state of the practice by writing the guidance documentation, teaching courses, and acquiring design patents that enable brownfield redevelopment.
-We are frequently the preparers of vapor intrusion guidance mandated by State Agencies and we were one of three primary authors for the United States' Environmental Protection Agency's supplemental guidance on vapor intrusion.
+Geosyntec's practitioners are advancing the state of the practice by writing the guidance documentation, teaching courses, and acquiring design patents that enable Brownfield redevelopment.
+We are frequently the preparers of vapor intrusion guidance mandated by State Agencies, and we were one of three primary authors for the United States Environmental Protection Agency's supplemental guidance on vapor intrusion.
 Working with the Interstate Technical Regulatory Council (ITRC), Geosyntec personnel taught a training course on vapor intrusion, including mitigation options for the development of vapor-impacted Brownfield sites.
-Geosyntec wrote the guidance document on evaluating, optimizing, or ending post-closure care at impacted sites, including brownfield sites, and is working with regulators to incorporate our approaches into regulations.
+Geosyntec wrote the guidance document on evaluating, optimizing, or ending post-closure care at impacted sites, including Brownfield sites, and is working with regulators to incorporate our approaches into regulations.
 If incorporated, more effective site-specific closure approaches would be created versus the prescriptive approaches currently in place.
-Additionally, we have developed a patented approach for sub-slap vapor migration mitigation allowing residential, commercial, and industrial development on vapor-impact sites.
+Additionally, we have developed a patented approach for sub-slab vapor migration mitigation allowing residential, commercial, and industrial development on sites impacted by vapor intrusion.